ArhanChaudhary/qter/media/paper/paper.typ

 It may appear as if our definition of the Rubik's cube group includes too many elements: after all, each sticker on a Rubik's cube has seven identical twins, but we're giving them different numbers and treating them as if they were unique.
 If there existed an algorithm that could swap two stickers of the same color, then our definition would count those as different states whereas they would really be the same state.
 However, we don't have to worry about this because all of the _pieces_ on a cube are unique.
 The only way to swap two stickers would be to swap two pieces, and that would definitely produce a different cube state.
 Note that we don't get to make that assumption for puzzles like the 4x4x4 which have identical center pieces, however we are conveniently not writing about the 4x4x4 because our code doesn't even work for that yet #emoji.face.shush;.

 One final term to define is an _orbit_.
-An orbit is a collection of stickers (or whatever elements being permuted, in full generality) such that for each pair of stickers, there exists a sequence of moves that moves one sticker to another's place.
+An orbit is a collection of stickers (or whatever elements are being permuted, in full generality) such that if there exists a sequence of moves that moves one sticker in the orbit to another sticker's place, then that other sticker must be in the same orbit as the first.
 On a Rubik's Cube, there are two orbits: the corners and the edges.
 There obviously doesn't exist an algorithm that can move a corner sticker to an edge sticker's place or vice versa, therefore the corners and edges form separate orbits.
 Intuitively, you can find orbits of any permutation subgroup by coloring the stickers using the most colors possible such that the colors don't change when applying moves.

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *